 They choose brilliant locations from Buenos Aires to Cape Town to Barcelona.
 I highly recommend checking them out.

-If you decided to live life Unsettled then use the code “FRIENDSOFUNSETTLED” and tell them that the Boutique Adventurer sent you for a discount of USD$150.
+If you decide to live life Unsettled then use the code “FRIENDSOFUNSETTLED” and tell them that the Boutique Adventurer sent you for a discount of USD$150.

 A great way to travel solo is to mix things up.
 If you were heading to say Australia you could go and stay in a spa for a few days (a great way to meet people), head to say Sydney on your own and stay at a boutique hotel and use Tinder or join a meetup group.

-You could then join an organized tour with someone like Encounter Travels and travel with them for a while and then have some time solo again.
+You could then join an organized tour with someone like Explore, travel with them for a while, and then have some time solo again.
 Committing to a lengthy organized tour can be a bit much – plus it is hard to find one that covers everything that you want.

-I have many friends I have met when travelling solo who then become travel buddies and loads of other friends of mine are the same.
+I have many friends I have met when traveling solo who become travel buddies and loads of other friends of mine are the same.

 September is a great time to travel solo.
-Be careful of all organized tours/cruises etc during any school holiday time and particularly over the summer as you may end up surrounded by families.
+Be careful of all organized tours/cruises etc during any school holiday time, particularly over the summer, as you may end up surrounded by families.

-However, in September school has returned and there are often a lot of deals on for solo travelers.
+However, school has returned in September, and there are often many deals for solo travelers.

-There is nothing like a good book to keep you company when travelling solo!
-I keep adding to my list – please email me with more suggestions! [email protected]
+There is nothing like a good book to keep you company when traveling solo!
+I keep adding to my list – please email me with more suggestions! [email protected].

 I keep them all in my Amazon shop.
-And I have just launched a range of Ebooks that are aimed at solo travelers!
-I have an ebook on Solo Travel, my trip to Colombia with Unsettled and my trip to Everest Base Camp with Exodus.
+And I have just launched a range of e-books aimed at solo travelers!
+I have an ebook on Solo Travel, my trip to Colombia with Unsettled and Everest Base Camp.